best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 To meet accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 2.4.6 headings and labels](https://www.w3.org/TR/WCAG21/#headings-and-labels) the worksheet title should be in Cell A1 and should be marked up as Headings 1 using the 'Cell Styles' tool on the 'Home' ribbon.
 This 'marks up' the heading which helps assistive technology navigate around the spreadsheet.

 ### Formatting cells tagged as headings
 The Excel default formatting for headings is not accessible.
+You can either edit each heading manually or modify the default formatting.

+If you edit manually you will need to:
-We advise you to modify the default formatting rather than to simply edit the text colour and cell borders as this is better for accessibility.
-See the [Formatting and use of colour](#formatting-and-use-of-colour) section for more information.
+* choose the automatic colour setting for the font colour (see the [Formatting and use of colour](#formatting-and-use-of-colour) section for more information on why this is important)
+* ensure you have chosen a sans serif font in at least size 12 (although for titles a larger size of 14 or 16 is better) - sans serif fonts are easier to read, particularly for people with dyslexia
+* remove the automatic cell border - underlined text is harder to read - again,  particularly for people with dyslexia and those with low vision

-#### How to modify the default formatting of headings
+If you want to modify the default headings settings you must:
-1. Select the cell the heading text is in.
+* Select the cell the heading text is in.
-2. Select 'Cell Styles' in the 'Styles' section of the 'Home' ribbon.
+* Select 'Cell Styles' in the 'Styles' section of the 'Home' ribbon.
-3. Go to the headings style you want to modify (the title of a worksheet should be 'Headings 1').
+* Go to the headings style you want to modify (the title of a worksheet should be 'Headings 1').
-4. Right click and select 'Modify'.
+* Right click and select 'Modify'.
-5. Select 'Format'.
+* Select 'Format'.
-6. Make sure you choose a sans serif font and at least size 12 (although for headings we would suggest a slightly larger font).
+* Choose a sans serif font and at least size 12
-7. Make sure you select the 'automatic' colour setting (see the [Formatting and use of colour](#formatting-and-use-of-colour) section for more information on why this is important).
-8. We would also suggest you go to 'Borders' and select 'None' as underlined text can be hard to read for people with low vision or dyslexia.
+* Select the 'automatic' colour setting
+* Go to 'Borders' and select 'None'

 Note: these instructions may differ for different versions of Excel